THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 in his ownership by right of his creation and subject to his judgment.
 The big

-concerns affecting our relation to God are his righteousness and his ownership
+barriers delaying our relationship to God are his righteousness and his ownership

-of mankind as the Creator-Father.
-These are main themes of our writings.
+of mankind as the Creator-Father, but these are main themes in our writings.
 The

 first angelic message of the end time is focused on these issues (Rev. 14:6-7).